 In Victorian England, just at sunset, a lamplighter would kindle the lights on the darkening streets of London.
 One man would visit eighty lamps, lighting each wick at dusk and extinguishing each flame at daybreak.
 The next night he would travel the same route.
 The first streetlights were oil lamps; so the men climbed ladders to replenish the supply of oil, clean the glass and trim the wicks.
 Later, when gas-lit lamps replaced the oil burners, the lamplighter still made his rounds, lighting each lamp.
-Occasionally he reset the posts or did repair work.
+Occasionally he reset the posts or did other repair work.

-I see Jesus as a lamplighter too.
+God is a lamplighter too.
 Like His Victorian counter-part, he visits each of us in turn and kindles a spiritual flame in our hearts.

 I started out as a cold, empty lamp, disappearing into the darkness each night.
-When the Holy Spirit kindled a salvation fire inside my heart, he changed me permanently into a source of light for this world.
+When the Holy Spirit kindled salvation fire inside my heart, he changed me permanently into a source of light for this world.

 For you were once darkness, but now you are light in the Lord.
 Live as children of the light (for the fruit of the light consists of all goodness, righteousness and truth) and find out what pleases the Lord.